College Faculty Emeritus:Vocal Arts Precollege Faculty Emeritus: Voice

 His students sing on the stages of the Metropolitan Opera, the New York City Opera, the opera companies of Berlin, Munich, Paris and Glyndebourne, in leading opera companies across the United States and Europe as well as the Broadway stage.
 Notable singers from the Metropolitan Opera with whom Maitland Peters has worked include Brian Schexnayder, Pamela Coburn, Carol Yahr, Michael Sylvester, Liam Bonner, Allan Glassman, Mechthild Gessendorf, Wira Banyewich, Stephen West, Douglas Perry, Mark Lundberg, Marc Heller and Paul Frey.
 Stars from the Broadway stage include Stockard Channing, Stacey Logan, Burke Moses, Sherry Boone, Shuler Hensley, Martin Vidnovic, Steven Anderson, Jessica Grove, and Rebecca Eichenberger as well as many young American professionals on the verge of major international careers.

 His students from Manhattan School of Music have sung at the Metropolitan Opera, New York City Opera, Santa Fe, San Francisco, Seattle, and Houston and have participated in every major apprentice program including Merola, Santa Fe, Central City, St. Louis, Chautauqua, Glimmerglass, Sarasota, Seattle, and Portland, as well as all the major vocal competitions throughout the U.S. and Europe.
-He is the co-creator and artistic director of the Manhattan School of Music Summer Voice Festival.
+He was the co-creator and artistic director of the Manhattan School of Music Summer Voice Festival.

-On television, Mr. Peters has served as vocal adjudicator on “Live with Regis and Kelly” and was recently filmed for the PBS special, “Music, Emotion and the Voice.”
-He was featured as one of three outstanding vocal technicians from the United States on the DVD “You Are Your Instrument,” recently released for international distribution.
+On television, Mr. Peters has served as vocal adjudicator on Live with Regis and Kelly and was filmed for the PBS special, Music, Emotion and the Voice.
+He was featured as one of three outstanding vocal technicians from the United States on the DVD You Are Your Instrument, released for international distribution.